MobiusDevelopment/AutoUpdater/AutoUpdaterPackageCreator/README.md

 ### Note
 Ensure that the web server's directory structure matches the expected paths set in the application code.
 For example, if your application expects `version.txt` at `http://yourserver.com/updater/version.txt`, it should be placed accordingly on the server.

+---
+AutoUpdater Package Creator - Automating package creation with ease and reliability.